saptarshibasu/aws-study/README.md

 * Rate based rule allows you to specify the number of web requests that are allowed by a client IP in a trailing, continuously updated, 5 minute period
 * Rate based rule is designed to protect the app from use cases such web-layer DDoS attacks, brute force login attempts and bad bots
 * The custmers can create rules to filter web traffic based on conditions that include IP addresses, HTTP headers and body, or custom URIs
+* WAF can be used with both ALB & CloudFront

 ## Amazon Macie